Let's talk about logos

-We can consider the pictogram as a sub class of isotype and it consists of a symbol in the form of an icon that represents the minimal synthesis of the objects, shapes or characteristics that best identify it.
+A pictogram is a sub-class of isotype and consists of a symbol in the form of an icon that represents the minimum synthesis of the objects, shapes or characteristics that best identify it.

 Pictograms can be figurative or abstract.

-It has great graphic similarity with the real elements they represent and its design is very simple and minimalist.
+They have great graphic similarity with the real elements they represent and their design is very simple and minimalist.

-They are easily recognized and accepted by consumers and create a very close identity relationship with the brand, which is why we refer to them as the Apple apple, the Twitter bird, the Mercedes Benz star, etc.
+They are easily recognized and accepted by consumers, and they create a very close identity relationship with the brand they represent.

 Pictograms on signage